Elves (Elfquest): Relationships: Lovemates and lifemates

 Elves who form casual relationships with partners of either sex are called lovemates, and it is fairly common for an elf to have more than one lovemate at a time.
 Although this is not like marriage, lovemates can be very close, and the loss of a lovemate can be traumatic.

 Some elves choose partners, usually of the opposite sex, for life, called lifemates.
 This is the closest elfin equivalent to marriage, but there is no bar against one or both lifemates of a pair taking other lovemates (or even other lifemates) of either sex, as long as the other does not object.
 While lifemates usually share soul names, lovemates usually do not.

 While elves tend to remain emotionally loyal to their lifemates, they can be free with their sexuality.

 These arrangements usually run smoothly, although possessiveness and jealousy are not unknown.
 Freedom and independence within a relationship were key concerns for Leetah, as she struggled over whether to form a relationship with Cutter; Savah made her realize that the Wolfriders value freedom too, so Cutter was not likely to be a controlling mate.
-True to Savah's word, the couple's submission to the demands of Recognition eventually were replaced with a deep mutual love, to the point Leetah later told Rayek "He [Cutter] was my SOUL!"
+True to Savah's word, the couple's submission to the demands of Recognition eventually were replaced with a deep mutual love, to the point Leetah later told Rayek "[Cutter] was my SOUL!"